 The Arminian believes that God knows the future because he is transcendent.
-He is outside of time and able to see past, present, and future without necessarily impacting it.
+He is outside of time and able to see the past, present, and future without necessarily impacting them.
 Arminians do believe that much of the future is decreed by God.
 But they do leave room for the free will actions of humanity, with God not violating the freedom he has given his creatures.
 God knows all of the possible choices I might make.
-As well as which one I will actually make, and plans accordingly.
+As well as which ones I will actually make and plans accordingly.

 Open Theism and Limited Omniscience